FAFF0x/gen1recomp/README.md

 The sorting order is based on:

 1. pocket;
+2. pinned-item order;
-2. item name.
+3. item name.

 TMs and HMs are sorted numerically, with HMs listed before TMs.

 The automatic sorting is refreshed whenever you obtain a new type of item.

-Manual reordering with **SELECT** remains available during the current play session.
+Manual reordering remains available through **SELECT → ITEM OPTIONS → MOVE ITEM** during the current play session.

 ### Quick Search